Pretty Maids: 2020s

 In March 2020, the band's lead singer and frontman Ronnie Atkins revealed that he had been diagnosed with lung cancer at the end of 2019.
 Despite the initial treatment proving successful, his cancer went out of remission in October 2020.
 In 2021, Atkins released his debut solo album One Shot in lieu of touring or working in the studio with Pretty Maids, mainly for health and logistical reasons.
 Ken Hammer was also doing side projects around that time and in 2022 he released the album Taboo with H.E.R.O. vocalist Christoffer Stjerne.

 In November 2021, the band released two authorized books.
 One in Danish called "40 år med Pretty Maids", based on interviews with Ken Hammer and Ronnie Atkins.
 "We Came To Rock – The Official Pretty Maids Journals" is written in English and based on interviews with former and present members of the band, managers etc as well as a journal of the whereabouts for 40 years.

-In June 2024, Pretty Maids returned to the stage after a five year break and performed a few shows including at Copenhell 2024 festival and the Time To Rock festival in Sweden.
+In June 2024, Pretty Maids returned to the stage after a five year break and performed a few shows including at Copenhell 2024 festival and the Time to Rock festival in Sweden.

-Influences and legacy

-Pretty Maids have on various occasions mentioned Thin Lizzy, Led Zeppelin, Deep Purple, Kiss, Icon, Slade, and Queen as some of their influences.

-Over the years, they have recorded cover songs from many of these influences, including their most famous hit to date: A 1992 cover of John Sykes' ballad, "Please Don't Leave Me".
+Legacy

-Pretty Maids' song "Back to Back" from their debut album Red, Hot and Heavy was covered by two Swedish metal bands; HammerFall on their Legacy of Kings album in 1998, and Arch Enemy on their Will to Power album in 2017.
+Pretty Maids' song "Back to Back" from their debut studio album, Red, Hot and Heavy, was covered by the Swedish melodic death metal band Arch Enemy on their tenth studio album, Will to Power (2017).